PS-003R32/AegisDominus/README.md

 4. **Security Rules**: A "Monitor Summary" list that instantly flips from OK (Green) to ALERT (Red) during an attack.
 5. **SLO Reliability**: A live badge tracking our 99% uptime target over a 7-day window.

+[Once you setup the simulation you will recieve email `alerts` sent automatically through `Datadog`]

+---
+## LICENSE
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.